jiaweiru/Meting_CLI_downloader/README.md

 # Meting Downloader CLI

-Single-file CLI that combines Playwright cookie capture with the `@meting/core` downloader.
+Single-file CLI that unifies Playwright cookie capture with the `@meting/core` downloader so you can log in, search, and bulk-download from one entry point.
-Download core is adapted from and built atop [metowolf/Meting](https://github.com/metowolf/Meting).
+Download logic is adapted from [metowolf/Meting](https://github.com/metowolf/Meting).
 **中文说明请见 [README.zh.md](README.zh.md)。**

 ---